-Government decisions are key to enacting change in countries.
+Government decisions are key to enacting change in countries from Africa to Asia.
 This is also the case for the climate crisis1—the government develops climate change laws that can help the country tackle environmental issues.
 A climate change bill is a soon-to-be law drafted by the United States’ Congress for this purpose; and they have developed several in the last few years2.

 Previous climate change policy initiatives